Network Builder Features and Options#

 “target_sections” and “distance_range” properties#

-The easiest and most efficient solution is add properties target_section and distance_range when calling the
+The easiest and most efficient solution is to add the properties target_section and distance_range when calling the

 add_edges()